WildCodeSchool/orleans-0219-php-lavoliere/README.md

 ### Configure you repository - Settings options

+1. Add your students team as contributor .
-1. Disallow both on 'dev' and 'master' branches your students writing credentials.
+2. Disallow both on 'dev' and 'master' branches your students writing credentials.
-3. Add your students team as contributor .
+3. Disallow merge available while one aprobation is not submited on PR.

 ## Getting Started for Projects

 ### Prerequisites

-1. check composer is installed
+1. Check composer is installed
-2. check yarn & node are installed
+2. Check yarn & node are installed

 ### Install